A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Romina B.

-The item I'm going to hold is my camera cuz is my eye wherever I go.
+The item I’m holding is my camera — it’s my eye wherever I go.

 Ranko C.

-Ranko resides on the Fitzroy Public Housing Estate and is in the final year of his PhD at the University of Melbourne.
+Ranko lives on the Fitzroy Public Housing Estate and is in the final year of his PhD at the University of Melbourne.

-Post corona Ranko looks forward to completing his PhD and becoming the first Doctor in his family.
-He also looks forward to celebrating this achievement by playing the accordion for his friends and loved ones.
+Post-COVID, Ranko looks forward to completing his PhD and becoming the first doctor in his family.
+He also can’t wait to celebrate by playing the accordion for friends and loved ones.

 Jasmin L.